 Speech and debate training will give students the ability to consider all sides of an issue while forming their opinion or learning to defend theirs.
 It will give them experience in thinking critically and solving problems.
 In fact, learning communication skills is beneficial in every aspect of life from getting a job to relationships, to becoming involved in a community.
 The benefits of learning to communicate effectively help students regardless of economic situation, race, or ability.
 John F. Kennedy once said, “I think debating in high school and college a most valuable training whether for politics, the law, business, or for service on community committees such as the PTA and the League of Women Voters.
 A good debater must not only study material in support of his own case, but he must also, of course, thoroughly analyze the expected arguments of his opponent. … The give and take of debating, the testing of ideas, is essential to democracy.
 I wish we had a good deal more debating in our institutions than we do now. ”

-Students need to know how to communicate effectively whether this is just normal every day conversation, public speaking, listening, or relating to others.
+Students need to know how to communicate effectively whether it is for normal everyday conversation, public speaking, listening, or relating to others.
 It is through effective communication that change is possible.
 We need to let students discover their voice.
-Give them the skills to consider issues, think through them, respond in a logical and mature manner to opposite view points, and listen to ideas, without interrupting, to such a level that they are comprehending what is being said.
+Give them the skills to consider issues, think through them, respond in a logical and mature manner to opposite viewpoints, and listen to ideas, without interrupting, to such a level that they are comprehending what is being said.

 If we truly desire change in our nation, then we have to refocus our priorities.
 We have to give the youth of our nation a voice.
-A voice that will take them through life and lead them on paths that will strengthen them and our nation.
+A voice that will take them through life and lead them to paths that will strengthen them and our nation.
 We can get injured and not have time later in life to play a sport and eventually we will not due to age.
-However, everyday of our lives we communicate.
+However, every day of our lives we communicate.

 Founder of Intrinsic Echo